Equipment / Assets¶

 Useful when a piece of equipment fails — you can see its full service history immediately.

-Equipment → Reports: - Total asset value (depreciated, by category) - Service spend per category per year - Assets approaching warranty expiry - Assets overdue for service - Mean time between failures (per asset, useful for capital planning decisions)
+Equipment → Reports has: - Total asset value (depreciated, by category) - Service spend per category per year - Assets approaching warranty expiry - Assets overdue for service - Mean time between failures (per asset, useful for capital planning decisions)

 Disposal¶